robertthewolf/behindthebrands/src/data/references/michal.md

 description: The most luxurious Maldivian private resort.
 logo: /img/velaa_original.svg
 ---
-_"Marketa's sensitive approach, great taste and perfect organisation with attention to the details is why I continue rely on her professional opinion and assistance with communication with our affluent clients in China."_
+"Markéta's sensitive approach, great taste and perfect organisation with attention to detail is why I continue to rely on her professional opinion and assistance with communication with our affluent clients in China."

 ![](/img/foto1.jpg)
 ![](/img/foto2.jpg)